TL;DR: Best flies and spots. One of the prettiest rivers in all of New England.

 For dries, I have on-hand the X-Caddis in a size 20 and small Charlie Craven Parachute Adams flies.
 I have done well also with regular Elk Hair Caddis dries, particularly when the water is fast or choppy.

-I’m not much of a streamer guy, but, The JT Special landed for me a huge 18″ brookie as a fly-fishing rookie.
+I’m not much of a streamer guy, but, a soft-hackle streamer landed for me a 18″ brookie as a fly-fishing rookie.

 Have fun at the river.
 It truly is an amazing place!